Sydney-Informatics-Hub/training-RNAseq/README.md

 ### 2. Create a course repo on Sydney-Informatics-Hub

-Go to the Sydney Informatics Hub external git [site](https://github.com/Sydney-Informatics-Hub), and create a new repository
+Go to the Sydney Informatics Hub [external git site](https://github.com/Sydney-Informatics-Hub) (this site!), and create a new repository

 ![Create New repo](fig/R01.png)